 The members of our current Audit and Risk Management Committee are Messrs.
 Best, Ragatz and Wagers (who serves as the Chair).
-Upon the completion of this offering, we expect to have an Audit and Risk Management Committee consisting of , and , who will serve as the Chair, and all of them qualify as independent directors under the corporate governance standards and independence requirements of Rule 10A-3 of the Exchange Act.
-Our board of directors has determined that qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K.
+Upon the completion of this offering, we expect to have an Audit and Risk Management Committee consisting of Messrs.
+Best, Sanchez and Wagers, who will serve as the Chair.
+Messrs.
+Sanchez and Wagers qualify as independent directors under the Nasdaq corporate governance standards and independence requirements of Rule 10A-3 of the Exchange Act.
+Our board of directors has determined that Messrs.
+Wagers, Best and Sanchez qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K.